ecampbell10/first-assignment/README.md

 # first-assignment
-practice repository, doing what we are learning in the DS lab
+Practice repository, doing what we are learning in the DS lab